Capacity Results for Multiple-Input Multiple-Output Optical Wireless Communication With Per-Antenna Intensity Constraints: Equivalent Capacity Expressions for Rank-( )

-In~\cite{mosermylonakiswangwigger17_1,chaabanrezkialouini18_1}, the MIMO OIC {of} full column rank has been investigated.
-Based on the channel {transformation} in Sec. \ref{sec:reduction}, a MIMO channel {of} full column rank can be regarded as the summation of the AWGN and the image of the channel input $\mathbf{X}$ under an invertible linear transformation $\widetilde{\mathbb{H}}$, which implies that the high-SNR asymptotic capacity is only determined by the maximum entropy of $\mathbf{X}$ even in the regimes of no CSIT.
-However, such the treatment may no longer hold for the rank-deficient case. {Moreover,} although a capacity expression of the general MIMO OIC under a total average-{intensity constraint and} peak-intensity constraints has been given in \cite{limoserwangwigger20_1}, a general solution to {that of} MIMO OICs under per-antenna intensity constraints seems to be intractable.
-Even for MISO EC-OICs or BC-OICs \cite{chen2021MISO}, the analysis relies on several infrequently-used concepts, such as the stop-loss function, convex ordering and comonotonicity.
+Although capacity expressions of the general MIMO OIC under a total average-intensity constraint and peak-intensity constraints and the MISO EC-OIC have been given in \cite{limoserwangwigger20_1} and \cite{chen2022MISO}, respectively, a general solution to that of the MIMO OIC under per-antenna intensity constraints still seems to be intractable.
+Even for the MISO case \cite{chen2022MISO}, the analysis relies on several infrequently-used concepts, such as the stop-loss function, convex ordering and comonotonicity.
+Unfortunately, the technique applied in the MISO case can not be generalized to our considered MIMO case since the optimality of comonotonic inputs no longer holds, e.g., independent input is asymptotically capacity-achieving when $\widetilde{\mathbb{H}}$ is invertible.

-{As distinct from the idea of decomposing a random variable in~\cite{chen2021MISO}, in this subsection, we consider another special case when $r=n_t-1$ from a perspective of convex geometry.} The following theorem reveals that any EC-OIC of rank $n_t-1$ is equivalent to a MC-VGC with piecewise linear cost functions.
+Despite of the above challenges, in this subsection we characterize the capacity expression for the MIMO EC-OIC in the special case $r=\nt-1$ from the perspective of convex geometry that distinguished from the idea of distribution decomposition in~\cite{chen2022MISO}.